buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 Specifying entry points
 -----------------------

-Scripts can be generated for entry points declared explcitly.
-We can declate entry points using the entry-points option:
+Scripts can be generated for entry points declared explicitly.
+We can declare entry points using the entry-points option:

     >>> write(sample_buildout, 'buildout.cfg',
     ... """